visakh427799/7DaysofAlgo/Challenge 1/Reenphy George.md

 - In this case the time complexity is **O(n)**.

-- Actually we don't have to check upto the n-1.
-We just have to check upto floor value of n/2
+- Actually we don't have to check upto n-1.
+We just have to check upto the floor value of n/2.

 - Consider n = 15, floor value of n/2 becomes 7.
 So we will check from 2 to 7.